Creating Custom Meta Boxes in WordPress

 }

-$reference_name = sanitize_text_field( $_POST['post_reference_name'] );
+$reference_name = sanitize_text_field($_POST['post_reference_name']);

-$reference_link = sanitize_text_field( $_POST['post_reference_link'] );
+$reference_link = sanitize_text_field($_POST['post_reference_link']);

-WordPress meta box final
+Final WordPress meta box with saved entries

 Conclusion